 While some campuses use G.E. completion, or partial completion, as an additional admission screening criteria, meeting G.E. requirements relates to a student's graduation from the transfer institution.

 The best choice of a G.E.
 Pattern varies, depending on a student's choice of school, major, previous course work and personal preference.
-Students should make an appointment with a counselor or visit the Transfer center to discuss specific situations and be sure to right the choices are made.
+Students should make an appointment with a counselor or visit the University Transfer Center to discuss specific situations and be sure to right the choices are made.

 IGETC (download pdf)